Pints, Pounds, & Pâté

 The Old Course, St Andrews.
 England Scotland Train Travel

 St Andrews, Scotland is not just for golfers!
-This historic city is home to yet another incredible British university, The University of St Andrews, alma mater of the Duke and Duchess of Cambridge, along with a number of incredible medieval ruins, including its stunning ruined Cathedral, pictured below, and St Andrews Castle.
+This historic city is home to yet another incredible British university, The University of St Andrews (1413), alma mater of the Prince and Princess of Wales, along with a number of incredible medieval ruins, including its stunning ruined St Andrews Cathedral, pictured below, St Andrews Castle, and, St Andrews Links, the oldest golf course in the world.

 PUBLIC TRANSIT NOTE: The main train from Edinburgh to St Andrews actually takes visitors to Leuchars Rail Station.
 You must take a bus or cab from that train station to St Andrews (it's not far).
 We did both and both are fine - it's not far, so a cab is not an extravagance, but just FYI.
 Check out the full post on visiting St Andrews from Edinburgh for more details!